What is the shadow?

 Many people are unaware that they are operating out of these unconscious patterns.
 One quick and easy way to locate those unclaimed aspects is to look at where and how you are judging others.
 We usually recognize and judge others before we are aware of how we are judging ourselves.

-(Please request permission prior to sharing any images, links or writing from this site.
-Include where you wish to share them.)
+(If you want to share please contact me and request permission prior to sharing any words, images, links or writing from this site.
+Include in your email where and how you wish to share them.)